Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 NEXTAUTH_SECRET=<NEXTAUTH_SECRET_KEY>

-Replace <GITHUB_CLIENT_ID>, <GITHUB_CLIENT_SECRET>, and <NEXTAUTH_SECRET_KEY> with your GitHub client, secret key, and your NextAuth secret.
+Replace <GITHUB_CLIENT_ID>, <GITHUB_CLIENT_SECRET>, and <NEXTAUTH_SECRET_KEY> with your GitHub client ID, secret key, and your NextAuth secret.

-Remember, keep your .env file safe and never commit it to a public repository since it contains sensitive information like your GitHub OAuth app credentials.
+Remember to keep your .env file safe and never commit it to a public repository, as it contains sensitive information such as your GitHub OAuth app credentials.

 import NextAuth from "next-auth/next";